strawberry-graphql/strawberry/docs/integrations/channels.md

 _The following example will pick up where the Channels tutorials left off._

-By the end of This tutorial, You will have a graphql chat subscription that will be able to talk with the channels chat consumer from the tutorial.
+By the end of this tutorial, You will have a graphql chat subscription that will be able to talk with the channels chat consumer from the tutorial.

 ### Types setup